 The table below indicates the main risks associated with the Programme activities and the corporate management of the S2R JU, as well as the corresponding risk mitigation actions.
 Only risks requiring continuous Executive Director (ED) and, where relevant, S2R JU GB attention and treatment, due to their criticality, are reported.

-A new risk assessment exercise was performed from September to October 2020, the results of which are reflected in the present table.
+A new risk assessment exercise was performed in the months of September and October 2021, the results of which are reflected in the present table.